The Block-wise Circumcentered-Reflection Method: Numerical illustrations

 Reconstruction of images in Computed Tomography (CT) can be addressed by approximately solving linear systems of equations coming from the discretization of suitable inverse problems.
 Algebraic reconstruction techniques (ART), which are basically MAP type methods, are usually employed to solve those linear systems as not much accuracy is needed for a solution representing a reasonable image for medical purposes~\cite[Chapter 11]{Herman:2009ej}.

-In this subsection, we solve a problem $Az=b$, whose solution provides the well known Shepp-Logan phantom head~\cite{Shepp:ia}.
+In this subsection, we solve a problem $As=b$, whose solution provides the well known Shepp-Logan phantom head~\cite{Shepp:ia}.
 This is a standard synthetic image that serves as the model of a human head and is used for testing image reconstruction algorithms.
-The matrix $A$ and the vector $b$ are provided by \texttt{AIR Tools II}, a MATLAB package by Hansen and J{\o}rgensen~\cite{Hansen:2017ki}, where $A$ has \num{5732} rows and \num{2500} columns.
-The package also provides $z_{sol}\in \RR^{2500}$, which represents the exact $\num{50}\times\num{50}$ pixel Shepp-Logan image.
+The data for the matrix $A$ and the vector $b$ were generated using \texttt{AIR Tools II}, a package by Hansen and J{\o}rgensen~\cite{Hansen:2017ki}, and imported to be used in the \texttt{Julia} implementation.
+In this case, $A$ has \num{5732} rows and \num{2500} columns.
+The package also provides the exact $\num{50}\times\num{50}$ pixel Shepp-Logan image, which is represented as $ \hat z\in \RR^{2500}$.

-In our experiments, we use Bw-CRM and look at the quality of image reconstructions after a fixed budget of \num{10} iterations, as used in the \texttt{AIR Tools II} default ART demonstration test.
-The affine subspaces under consideration are the hyperplanes given by each row of $Az=b$.
+In our experiments, we use Bw-CRM and look at the quality of image reconstructions after a fixed budget of \num{10} iterations.
+The affine subspaces under consideration are the hyperplanes given by each row of $As=b$.
 These affine subspaces are distributed in blocks, where each block contains $q$ hyperplanes, except maybe for the last one which contains $(5732\bmod {q})$ hyperplanes.
-We exhibit in Table \ref{tab:br-crm_CT} the residue and distance to the actual solution of each version of Bw-CRM, where {Bw-CRM-$q$} indicates that the block size used is ${q}$ --- or $(5732\bmod {q})$.
+We exhibit in Table \ref{tab:br-crm_CT} the residue and distance to the actual solution of each version of Bw-CRM, where {Bw-CRM-$q$} indicates that the block size used is ${q}$ --- or $(5732\bmod {q})$ and the time in seconds of which method.
 Remind that {Bw-CRM-1} is MAP.
+It is worth noting that Bw-CRM-16, Bw-CRM-64 and Bw-CRM-256 all beat Bw-CRM-1 (MAP) both in iterations to achieve the same residue.

 In Figure \ref{fig:CT-reconstructions} we display the original solution and each reconstruction by Bw-CRM for ${q} = 1, 16, 64, 256$.
 The best solution is achieved by {Bw-CRM-256} at the price of solving $\num{22}$ symmetric positive definite linear systems of size \num{256} and \num{1} of size \num{100}, as $5732 = 22\cdot 256 + 100$.